jzupko/VeloxFS/README.md

 There is one non-standard extension that might cause issues on some compilers (like MSVC/Windows):

-    The Problem: Use of use __attribute__((packed)) on structures like veloxfs_superblock and veloxfs_inode.
+    The Problem: Use of __attribute__((packed)) on structures like veloxfs_superblock and veloxfs_inode.
 This is a GCC/Clang extension and will fail to compile on standard Microsoft Visual Studio.

     The Fix: Wrap Packed structures in a macro that handles both GCC and MSVC.
 For example: C